ourworldincode/currency/README.md

 |decimals      | The number of decimal places for the minor unit|
 |numToBasic    | The total number of minor units in a major unit|

+# Alternative Array List

+The file currencyArray.js provides a shorter compact list using an array with the same parameters except for the full name.
+However, the full name can be made from the rest of the array data.

 # Notes

 ## Why separate demonym